 The Busy CTO

 Hopefully, this article should help you determine what roles you should and shouldn’t put on your CTO.
-However, it should also help you to understand that the early stages of a startup can be busy and a bit messy and that’s okay.
-Maintain a healthy relationship with your CTO – and everyone else for that matter – to determine that they are not being burdened with more than they can carry.
+It should also help you to understand that the early stages of a startup can be busy and a bit messy.
+Maintain a healthy relationship with your CTO – and everyone else for that matter.
+To determine that they are not burden with more than they can carry.
 Now you need to decide if you really need a CTO or you need a developer.
 In many cases, you only need a developer.